pagopa-archive/io-sdk/README.md

 Other commands are `iosdk status` to check the status or `iosdk stop` to stop the sdk.

-How the SDK works is going to be discussed in some (upcopming) YouTube videos.
+How the SDK works is going to be discussed in some (upcoming) YouTube videos.

+Triggering debug.